bethheard/bethheard.github.com/index.md

 ## Ideal Job

+### Cyber Security Analyst!

-![Image of Job description](https://user-images.githubusercontent.com/62051223/77224272-20670b80-6bb8-11ea-9d85-1430383dfb6e.JPG) https://www.seek.com.au/job/41171555?type=standard#searchRequestToken=07c50ce5-9a41-4f2b-9a58-d519b349722a
+![Image of Job description](https://user-images.githubusercontent.com/62051223/77224272-20670b80-6bb8-11ea-9d85-1430383dfb6e.JPG)

+https://www.seek.com.au/job/41171555?type=standard#searchRequestToken=07c50ce5-9a41-4f2b-9a58-d519b349722a

+### So what exactly does this job entail?

 This position of being a cyber security analyst includes testing, using and reporting on cyber security systems.
 It includes testing the system to pinpoint any vulnerabilities, and to then manage and monitor the remedy of these vulnerabilities.
 You need to also report to the stakeholders of the company about any issues so that they can be adequately prepared in case of a cyber incident that could be damaging to their company.
 This position is appealing to me because I love the idea of being able to find and help fix issues within these systems.
 It is very important that systems like these are performing as well as they can be and are effective.
 It can sometimes be the difference between a successful company, and a company that falls apart.

+### Sounds like fun!
+What kind of skills, qualifications and experience do you need for that kind of job?

 In order to be successful in obtaining this position it is highly desirable that you have an undergraduate degree in either cyber security or an IT degree of another relevant discipline.
 It is also important to have good communication skills, both written and verbal to ensure the issues across as clear as possible.
 Having work experience that involves providing advice about security risk issues and management to stakeholders is also highly desirable.

+### Oh wow!
+Do you have those kinds of qualifications??

 In terms of how my skills, experience and qualifications line up with the requirements for this position, I do consider myself to have pretty good verbal and written communication skills, however, I don’t currently have any qualifications or experience in any relevant discipline of IT for this position.
 That’s a work in progress 😊

+### Yikes.... so whats the plan Beth?

 To obtain the qualifications and experience needed for this position, my first step is to complete a bachelor’s degree in IT and to specifically focus on the security side later in the degree.
 Hopefully through this degree I will also be able to pick up some work experience which will also assist in having the qualification I need to succeed in such a position.
 If I can’t focus on the security side of IT through the later years of my degree, I will try to obtain a postgraduate degree that’s highly specialized for cyber security.